wgcban/ddpm-cd/README.md

 conda activate ddpm-cd
 ```

-Download the datasets (LEVIR-CD, WHU-CD, DSIFN-CD, and CDD) and place them in the `dataset` folder. **See Section 5.1 for download links.**
+Download the datasets and place them in the `dataset` folder. **->[See Section 5.1 for download links.](https://github.com/wgcban/ddpm-cd/tree/master#51-download-the-change-detection-datasets)**

-If you wish to only test, download the pre-trained DDPM and fine-tuned DDPM-CD models and place them in the `experiments` folder. **See Section 7 for links.**
+If you wish to only test, download the pre-trained DDPM and fine-tuned DDPM-CD models and place them in the `experiments` folder. **->[See Section 7 for links.](https://github.com/wgcban/ddpm-cd#7-links-to-download-pre-trained-models)**

 All the train-val-test statistics will be automatically upload to [`wandb`](https://wandb.ai/home), and please refer [`wandb-quick-start`](https://wandb.ai/quickstart?utm_source=app-resource-center&utm_medium=app&utm_term=quickstart) documentation if you are not familiar with using `wandb`.

 ## 4. Pre-training DDPM
 ### 4.1 Collect off-the-shelf remote sensing data to train diffusion model

-Dump all the remote sensing data sampled from Google Earth Engine and any other publically available remote sensing images to dataset folder or create a simlink.
+Dump all the remote sensing data sampled from Google Earth Engine and any other publically available remote sensing images to dataset folder or create a [simlink](https://www.geeksforgeeks.org/python-os-symlink-method/).

-### 4.2 Pre-train/resume unconditional DDPM
+### 4.2 Pre-train/resume (unconditional) DDPM

 We use `ddpm_train.json` to setup the configurations.
 Update the dataset `name` and `dataroot` in the json file.
 Then run the following command to start training the diffusion model.
 The results and log files will be save to ``experiments`` folder.
 Also, we upload all the metrics to [wandb](https://wandb.ai/home).